casey/just/README.md

 Recipes without an initial shebang are evaluated and run line-by-line, which means that multi-line constructs probably won't do what you want.

-For example, with the following justfile:
+For example, with the following `justfile`:

 ```mf
 conditional: